 2. Loopt Failed to Attract Enough Users to Survive

-Loopt was the startup in question and this was essentially a social networking app which enabled users to share their location with friends.
+Loopt was the startup in question and this was essentially a social networking app that enabled users to share their location with friends.
 As part of this service, users could also integrate Loopt with other social platforms like Twitter and Facebook, while every phone carrier in the U.S had partnered with the startup.

 Unfortunately, Loopt never quite got the attention it needed to survive and after seven labour-intensive years, the service was shut down.
-In other words, Loopt did not have enough users and was spending more money that could be afforded just to keep the project alive.
+In other words, Loopt did not have enough users and was spending more money than could be afforded just to keep the project alive.

-However, Altman is always quite to point out how he learnt his trade working at Loopt.
+However, Altman is always quick to point out how he learnt his trade working at Loopt.
 What’s more, even though the project failed, he received an immense payout ($45 million) when the Green Dot Corporation decided to buy them out.

 Takeaway – Every startup can learn from the process and these lessons are invaluable for establishing a reliable foundation on which the company can grow.
-Besides, you never know what might happen and Sam’s payout was the money which enabled him to start investing in other startups.
+Besides, you never know what might happen and Sam’s payout was the money that enabled him to start investing in other startups.

 3. Contrarian Views and Controversial Blog Posts

 Sam Altman came under fire not too long ago for positioning himself as a contrarian.
-Speaking about censorship in San Francisco, Sam cited Galileo Galilei and condemned the popular opinion in the surrounding area.
+While speaking about censorship in San Francisco, Sam cited Galileo Galilei and condemned the popular opinion in the surrounding area.
 According to Altman, things were so bad that the Bay Area of San Francisco that it made a repressive China look good.
-Later on, Sam would also make some highly controversial tweets in opposition to Donald Trump, in spite of the fact that his colleague, Peter Thiel, was a huge supporter.
+Later on, Sam would also make some highly controversial tweets in opposition to Donald Trump.
+In spite of the fact that his colleague, Peter Thiel, was a huge supporter.